If you cannot find the answer to your question below, please e-mail firstname.lastname@example.org.

 No, members of winning teams are not eligible to participate as competitors again.
 All participants from finalist teams from the two prior years of the competition are ineligible.
 Members of the jury, the competition advisers, all employees and officials of the Urban Land Institute (ULI), and the employees, associate interns, and immediate family members of any of the aforementioned parties are ineligible to compete.

-Can a faculty adviser for the winning team of a previous competition serve as faculty adviser this year?
+Can a faculty advisor for the winning team of a previous competition serve as faculty advisor this year?

 Yes.
-There is no restriction on the eligibility of faculty advisers from year to year.
+There is no restriction on the eligibility of faculty advisors from year to year.

 I am graduating in June 2022, but my course work should be completed by February 2022.
 May I participate in the 2022 competition?

 Only if you are enrolled in the semester during which the competition is conducted (i.e., the spring semester).
 Enrolled means that you are registered in a degree-granting graduate program and that you are a full-time student, or a part-time student who is eligible according to the requirements for part-time students.
 If your program is structured as a work/study program leading to a graduate degree, you may participate.